AngelFP/VisualPIC/README.md

 ![VisualPIC Screnshot](Logo/VisualPIC.PNG)

 ## Installation
-At this moment, the current version has only been tested on a Windows machine.
-Therefore, the installation instructions only apply tho this case, but the list of dependencies is the same for all OSs.

-Initially, VisualPIC was developed to work on older Python (< 3.0) and Qt (< 5.0) versions.
-However, in order to add support for modern High DPI displays it was required to jump to Python 3.5 and Qt 5.7.

 ### Required software
-* Python 3.5.2 (other verions might also work).
+* Python 3.5 or higher.
 Choose the 64-bit version, otherwise you will be very limited in memory.
 * Qt 5.7 (will be installed with PyQt5).
 * FFmpeg.

 ### Required Python packages
 * Numpy.
 * SciPy.
-* Matplotlib 2 + custom backends (only needed for high DPI displays).
+* Matplotlib.
 * PyQt5.
 * H5Py.
 * Pillow.
+* OpenPMD-viewer.

 ### Windows Installation
 * Install Python 3.5.2.
 Download [here](https://www.python.org/downloads/release/python-352/).
 * Dowload the numpy+MKL wheels from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).
-  * Then, on cmd, go to the folder where you downloaded the file and run `pip install numpy-1.12.0+mkl-cp35-cp35m-win_amd64.whl`
+  * Then, on cmd, go to the folder where you downloaded the file and run `pip install 'name-of-file'`
 * Dowload the SciPy wheels from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy).
-  * Then, on cmd, go to the folder where you downloaded the file and run `pip install scipy‑0.18.1‑cp35‑cp35m‑win_amd64.whl`
+  * Then, on cmd, go to the folder where you downloaded the file and run `pip install 'name-of-file'`
 * Install PyQt5: `pip install pyqt5`.
+* Install matplotlib: `pip install matplotlib`.
 * Install Pillow: `pip install pillow`.
-* Dowload the H5Py wheels from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#h5py).
-  * Then, on cmd, go to the folder where you downloaded the file and run `pip install h5py-2.6.0-cp35-cp35m-win_amd64.whl`
+* Install H5Py: `pip install h5py`.
-* Install matplotlib: `pip install matplotlib`.
+* Install VTK: `pip install vtk`.
-  * After, copy the custom backend found in the folder `VisualPIC/Custom Matplotlib Backends` into `[Your Python Path]\Lib\site-packages\matplotlib\backends`.
-This will enable high resolution icons.
-* Dowload the H5Py wheels from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#h5py).
-  * Then, on cmd, go to the folder where you downloaded the file and run `pip install h5py-2.6.0-cp35-cp35m-win_amd64.whl`
-* Download the VTK wheels for your Python version from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#vtk)
-  * Then, on cmd, go to the folder where you downloaded the file and run `pip install h5py-2.6.0-cp35-cp35m-win_amd64.whl`
-  * Finally, copy the custom file `QVTKRenderWindowInteractor.py` found in the folder `VisualPIC/Custom VTK Files` into `[Your Python Path]\Lib\site-packages\vtk\qt4`.
+* For compatibility with codes using openPMD, install OpenPMD-viewer: `pip install openPMD-viewer`

 * Download FFmpeg ([link](https://ffmpeg.zeranoe.com/builds/)) and add it to your system PATH (As explained [here](http://www.wikihow.com/Install-FFmpeg-on-Windows), for example).
 * After this, you should be able to run VisualPIC just by running the `__main__.py` file in the VisualPIC folder.